osisoft/APIDocumentationSandbox/content/api-reference/context/rule-errors.md

 <a id="opIdRuleErrors_Delete Rule Errors By Rule Id"></a>

-Deletes the `RuleErrorDto` objects associated with the specified rule.
+Deletes the `RuleError` objects associated with the specified rule.

 ### Request
 ```text